dibikhin/fp-repository-js/README.md

 # The Repository pattern in functional style on JavaScript

-An example implementation of the Repository pattern using Funcional Programming.
+An example implementation of the Repository pattern using Functional Programming.

 ## Prerequisites
 - Node.js